pocketpairjp/palworld-dedicated-server-docker/README.md

 OptionSettings=(ServerPassword="quivern0119",DeathPenalty=None)
 ```

-To check the default configuration values, refer to /pal/Package/DefaultPalWorldSettings.ini inside the image.
-After starting the dedicated server with the docker compose up command, you can check the contents using the following command.
-Note that directly editing this file will not apply changes in the game.
+To check the default settings, refer to the `/pal/Package/DefaultPalWorldSettings.ini` file inside the image.
+After starting the dedicated server with the `docker compose up` command, you can use the following command to check the contents.
+Note that editing this file directly will not reflect the changes in the game.

 ```ini
 > docker compose exec palworld-server bash -c "cat /pal/Package/DefaultPalWorldSettings.ini"